SabreDevStudio/bargain-finder-max-sample-nodejs/readme.md

 ## Cloning with Git

-Take a copy of the source code from our [repo stored on GitHub.](https://github.com/SabreDevStudio) When you browse the BFM sample app repo you’ll find the green button labeled “clone”.
+Take a copy of the source code from our [repo stored on GitHub.](https://github.com/SabreDevStudio/bargain-finder-max-sample-nodejs) When you browse the Bargain Finder Max sample app repo you’ll find the green button labeled “clone”.
 Clicking it reveals the URL you’ll use to `git clone`, which is how source code is first copied down from the server to your computer.

 ## Getting Sabre API Credentials